Implementing Your Apprenticeship Program

 - Apprentices are required to successfully pass an industry exam at the end of each block/period of training.

-- A Recreation Vehicle Service Technician apprenticeship program lasts 3 years.
+- A Recreation Vehicle Service Technician apprenticeship is 3 year block-release program.

-- When an apprentice has satisfied all the requirements of the program, therefore completing the contract, he or she is granted a Journeyman Certificate.
+- When an apprentice has satisfied all the requirements of the program, therefore completing the contract, he or she is granted a Journeyperson Certificate.

 7 Steps To Successfully Manage Your Apprentice

 Apprenticeship doesn’t have to be complicated.
-Once you’ve recruited and hired your apprentice, follow these 7 steps or download the Guide to implement an apprenticeship program at your workplace.
+Once you’ve recruited and hired your apprentice, follow these 7 steps or download the guide for employers considering the establishment of an apprenticeship program.

 As an employer, you need to create a workplace environment that will help your apprentice succeed.